Juan Cortéz: Early life

 Cortéz was born on 3 April 2005.
 Born in Hermosillo, Mexico, he is a native of the city.

 Career

 Cortéz started his career with Mexican side Cimarrones de Sonora, where he made four league appearances and scored zero goals.
 On 23 September 2021, he debuted for the club during a 2–1 away win over Club Jaiba Brava in the league, becoming the youngest player to play in the Mexican second tier at the age of sixteen.

 Ahead of the 2023–24 season, he joined the youth academy of Mexican side Club Necaxa.
-In 2024, he joined the youth academy of Spanish La Liga side Sevilla FC and was promoted to the club's reserve team the same year.
+In 2024, he joined the youth academy of Spanish side Sevilla in La Liga and was promoted to the club's reserve team the same year.
 Mexican newspaper Récord wrote in 2024 that "during the 2023–24 season, the Mexican was a key player in the U19s winning the league and reaching the final four of the Champions Cup".